TerminatorJ/scCLIP/README.md

 # Updates

-2025/2/26 JunWang upload the codes of all available packages for sequence generation
+2025/2/26 JunWang upload the codes of all available packages for sequence generation. add the developer branch